kassiaschipper/kassiaschipper/README.md

 <h2 align="left">Hell there 👋!
 I am Kássia!</h2>
-<h4 align="center"> I'm a Full Stack Developer also a mother, mechanical engineer and recently graduated in administration.
-I love learning and have found a new passion in programming.</h4>
+<h4 align="center"> I am a dedicated Full Stack Developer, who thrives on transforming challenges into functional solutions.
+My passion for programming fuels my ongoing journey of growth and innovation in the tech world.</h4>

 ###